 Pocket spring?
 Memory foam?
-Hyrbid!?
+Hybrid!?
 Which is best for you?

 The mattress sector is full of wild claims and marketing hype.
-Let’s sort the wheat from the chaff and finally answer this question.
+Let me sort the wheat from the chaff and finally answer this question.
 While these mattress types do have some similarities, first let’s look at what is different.

 What are they made of?

 The first and most obvious difference between a pocket spring mattress and a memory foam mattress is: what they are made of.

 Pocket spring mattresses are made up of hundreds of individual tempered metal springs, standing upright inside individual sleeves or “pockets”.
 Here’s a photo:

 Inside each one of these little white socks is a metal spring or coil: